scinscinscin/obsidian/courses/2618 Intelligent Systems 1/Prelim Reviewer.md

 		 - Fringe is a priority queue ordered by path cost
 		 - First goal is least-cost solution
 	 - Complete - if the step cost >= epsilon
+		 - is not complete if the path cost becomes smaller and smaller - will continue to search deeper and deeper instead of searching paths with the soln
 	 - Time - number of nodes with g <= cost of optimal solution
 	 - Space - number of nodes with g <= cost of optimal solution
 		 - Space and time can be exponential because large subtrees with inexpensive steps may be explored before useful paths with costly steps
-		 - Djikstra's is a uniform cost search, but minimum cost to all nodes are computed
+		 - Djikstra's is a uniform cost search, but in Djikstra the minimum cost to all nodes are computed
 	 - Optimal - yes - nodes are expanded in increasing order of total path cost
 ### Bidirectional Search
  - simultaneously searches forward from the initial state and backwards from the goal state, hoping that the two searches will meet since $b^{\frac{d}{2}} + b^{\frac{d}{2}} \leq b^{4}$
  - need to keep track of two frontiers and two tables of reached states, and be able to reason backwards (need to be able to go up a parent in the successor function)
 # Informed search
- - Location of goal states are known by using a heuristic function
+ - In informed search, the location of goal states are known by using a heuristic function
 	 - can find solutions more efficiently than an uninformed strategy using heuristics
-	 - h(n) - estimated cost of the cheapest path from the state at node n to a goal state
+	 - $h(n)$ - estimated cost of the cheapest path from the state at node n to a goal state
 	 - Similar to uniform cost search, but UCS uses an exact function, instead of something that estimates desirability
 	 - Implementation - order the nodes in fringe in decreasing order of desirability
  - **Greedy best first search**